-While you recognize time with loved ones this holiday season is important, how do you ensure business continues to run smoothly?
-Below are a few ways to cope with the ebb and flow of team members taking off this holiday season:
+While this is inevitable at times, how do you ensure business continues to run smoothly?
+Below are a few ways to cope with and even excel with a skeletal team:

 PLAN VACATION REQUESTS